AlicenJoyHenning/msc.scrnaseq/README.md

 ## ⚪ Installation
 ### Prerequisites
-Our analysis, and in consequence this package, makes use of the following pre-existing packages :
+Our analysis, and in consequence this package, makes use of the following pre-existing packages : <br>
 ```cowplot```, ```DoubletFinder```, ```DropletQC```, ```dplyr```, ```ggplot2```, ```harmony```, ```Matrix```,
 ```Seurat```, ```SoupX```, ```stringr```, ```patchwork```, ```purrr```.